 DraftKings lands largest Super Bowl wager

-A super-sized Super Bowl bet landed Wednesday night at DraftKings in Colorado, and it came from a none-too-surprising source: Jim McIngvale, aka Mattress Mack, the high-rolling Houston furniture store owner.
-McIngvale flew into Colorado Springs, got on the DraftKings app and put $3.43 million on an alternate line of Bucs +3.5 (-126), for a potential payout of $2.71 million if the Bucs stay within a field goal.
+A super-sized Super Bowl bet landed on Wednesday, Feb.
+3, 2021, at DraftKings in Colorado, and it came from a none-too-surprising source: Jim McIngvale, aka Mattress Mack, the high-rolling Houston furniture store owner.
+McIngvale flew into Colorado Springs, got on the DraftKings app, and put $3.43 million on an alternate line of Bucs +3.5 (-126), for a potential payout of $2.71 million if the Bucs stay within a field goal.

 "The NFL has only seen eight instances of back-to-back champions and none in the past 16 years, so I like my chances going into Super Bowl LV for this trend to continue," McIngvale said in a statement released by DraftKings.